 Interested to see what is the content management experience in Strapi?
 Check out our hosted demo with sample data to see what it's like to add and manage content in Strapi and try out the editorial features.

-In this Online Meetup, our Developer Advocate Daniel will demo the internationalization feature, show how to manage locales and how to use the plugin on both REST and GraphQL APIs.
+In this Online Meetup, our Developer Advocate Daniel demonstrates the internationalization feature, shows how to manage locales and how to use the plugin on both REST and GraphQL APIs.

 Strapi is a product built together with more than 600+ contributors.
 We would love to say thank you to people who contributed to the v3.6 release as well to the previous v3.5 enhancements and bug fixes: @MattieBelt, @violabg, @jonmol, @dani832m, @yuriburk, @germangonzo, @ognjenjevremovic, @bidoubiwa, @brettwillis, @henk23, @ScottAgirs, @pasha42, @maggie0002, @dlebech, @sebastiangorski, and @bvolz.